 Wear Comfortable Clothing

-Comfortable clothing and shoes keeps you save and happy during a ride.
+Comfortable clothing and shoes keeps you safe and happy during a ride.
 You don’t need to don full-on biking gear.
 I’m a big fan of athletic wear that is cute enough for you to stay active—like ride a bike to work—and keep wearing throughout your day.